 With the economy facing high inflation, rising interest rates, and a difficult year ahead of it, how can investors make the best investment decisions?
 A mix of safer investments as well as riskier, higher-return ones is a good idea.

 You should balance the potential gains and the risk when investing.
 You need to be in a financial place to invest.
-This means you need to have manageable debt levels, an adequate emergency fund, and be able and able to take on market fluctuations without accessing your funds.
+This means you need to have manageable debt levels, an adequate emergency fund, and be able to take on market fluctuations without accessing your funds.

 There are many investment options, including very safe choices like CDs and money market accounts, medium-risk options (corporate bonds), and higher-risk options (stock index funds).
 This is great news since it means that investments can offer different returns and are suited to your risk profile.
 It also means that investments can be combined to create a diversified and safer portfolio.

-1. High-yield savings account
+1. Where to Invest Money: High-yield savings account

 Overview: You earn interest on your cash balance with a high-yield, online savings account.
-Like a savings account earning pennies in a brick–and–mortar bank branch, high-yield saving accounts online are easy vehicles to hold your cash.
+Like a savings account earning pennies in a brick-and-mortar bank branch, high-yield savings accounts online are easy vehicles to hold your cash.

 They can be used for what purpose?
-A savings account is an excellent vehicle for people who need immediate cash access.
+A high-yield savings account is an excellent vehicle for people who need immediate cash access.
 High-yield savings accounts work well for investors who are not afraid of taking a risk and want to reduce the possibility that they will lose their money.

 - Risks: These accounts are FDIC-insured.
 This means that you don't have the worry of losing your deposit.
 While high-yield savings plans are safer than CDs because they are more stable investments, inflation can cause you to lose purchasing power over the long term if your rates are too low.